Prepare for an access review of users' access to an application

 Privileged Role Administrator can make changes to users and their application role assignments, so ensure that access review of these directory roles have been scheduled.

-Determine how the application is integrated with Azure AD
+Determine how the application is integrated with Microsoft Entra ID

-In order for Azure AD access reviews to be used for an application, then the application must first be integrated with Azure AD.
-An application being integrated with Azure AD means one of two requirements must be met:
+In order for access reviews to be used for an application, then the application must first be integrated with Microsoft Entra ID.
+An application being integrated with Microsoft Entra ID means one of two requirements must be met:

-- The application relies upon Azure AD for federated SSO, and Azure AD controls authentication token issuance.
-If Azure AD is the only identity provider for the application, then only users who are assigned to one of the application's roles in Azure AD are able to sign into the application.
+- The application relies upon Microsoft Entra ID for federated SSO, and Microsoft Entra ID controls authentication token issuance.
+If Microsoft Entra ID is the only identity provider for the application, then only users who are assigned to one of the application's roles in Microsoft Entra ID are able to sign into the application.
 Those users that are denied by a review lose their application role assignment and can no longer get a new token to sign in to the application.

-- The application relies upon user or group lists that are provided to the application by Azure AD.
-This fulfillment could be done through a provisioning protocol such as System for Cross-Domain Identity Management (SCIM) or by the application querying Azure AD via Microsoft Graph, or groups that are written to AD DS.
+- The application relies upon user or group lists that are provided to the application by Microsoft Entra ID.
+This fulfillment could be done through a provisioning protocol such as System for Cross-Domain Identity Management (SCIM) or by the application querying Microsoft Entra ID via Microsoft Graph, or groups that are written to AD DS.
 Those users that are denied by a review lose their application role assignment or group membership, and when those changes are made available to the application, then the denied users will no longer have access.

-If neither of those criteria are met for an application, as the application doesn't rely upon Azure AD, then access reviews can still be used, however there may be some limitations.
-Users that aren't in your Azure AD or are not assigned to the application roles in Azure AD, won't be included in the review.
+If neither of those criteria are met for an application, as the application doesn't rely upon Microsoft Entra ID, then access reviews can still be used, however there may be some limitations.
+Users that aren't in your Microsoft Entra ID or are not assigned to the application roles in Microsoft Entra ID, won't be included in the review.
 Also, the changes to remove denied won't be able to be automatically sent to the application if there is no provisioning protocol that the application supports.
 The organization must instead have a process to send the results of a completed review to the application.

-In order to permit a wide variety of applications and IT requirements to be addressed with Azure AD, there are multiple patterns for how an application can be integrated with Azure AD.
+In order to permit a wide variety of applications and IT requirements to be addressed with Microsoft Entra ID, there are multiple patterns for how an application can be integrated with Microsoft Entra ID.
 The following flowchart illustrates how to select from three integration patterns, A-C, that are appropriate for applications for use with identity governance.
-Knowing what pattern is being used for a particular application helps you to configure the appropriate resources in Azure AD to be ready the access review.
+Knowing what pattern is being used for a particular application helps you to configure the appropriate resources in Microsoft Entra ID to be ready the access review.

 |Pattern||Application integration pattern||Steps to prepare for an access review|